daviddalpiaz/r4sl/22-unsupervised.md

 ## PCA needed 30 components to capture 95 percent of the variance
 ```

-It won't always outperform simply using the original predictors, but here using 30 of 60 principal comments shows a slight advantage over using all 60 predictors.
+It won't always outperform simply using the original predictors, but here using 30 of 60 principal components shows a slight advantage over using all 60 predictors.
 In other situation, it may result in a large perform gain.

 ### Simulated Data